mikkelertbjerg/Mini-project-2/README.md

 ```

 #### Retrieve/Get
 We were only able to attempt retrievel from the Neo4j Gui.
 We used the cypher `MATCH(n) RETURN n`.
-When using this command the GUI spends more than 7 minutes on retrieving the data, unfortunatly it wont return a specific time, so we are gonna have to use aproximates.
+When using this command the GUI spends more than 7 minutes on retrieving the data, unfortunatly it won't return a specific time, so we are gonna have to use aproximates.

 We have attempted to use the Neo4j CLI and attempted to access the database Via code such as python, but we keep getting decline on authorization despite providing the correct password.